geek-cookbook/geek-cookbook/manuscript/recipies/autopirate.md

+hero: AutoPirate - A fully-featured recipe to automate finding, downloading, and organising your media 📺 🎥 🎵 📖

 # AutoPirate

 Once the cutting edge of the "internet" (pre-world-wide-web and mosiac days), Usenet is now a murky, geeky alternative to torrents for file-sharing.
 However, it's **cool** geeky, especially if you're into having a fully automated media platform.